 Your story is special and unique.
 That’s why your journey in therapy or counseling in my practice will also be special and unique.
 There is no standard.
 Gaining new insights in therapy will lead to real changes.

-In my free time I like to travel, play golf, walk with my dogs, play the piano and enjoy the Burgundian way of life in Maastricht.
+In my free time I enjoy traveling, playing golf, walking with my dog, practicing yoga, playing the piano and enjoying the Burgundian way of life in Maastricht.

 Chantal’s passion is personal development.
 She is fascinated by the brain and our (sub)consciousness.
 It gives her a lot of energy to be able to guide others in strengthening their well-being and development and to bring them into contact with who they essentially are.